 No spam.
 Unsubscribe anytime.

-Eye Witness News · 1 day ago
+Eye Witness News · about 1 month ago

 The Bahamian government has announced that from 1 April 2026, VAT on unprepared food will be reduced from 5% to 0%, covering items such as fresh produce, baby food, snacks and frozen foods.
 Additionally, owner‑occupied duplexes and triplexes will qualify for a residential property tax exemption, expanding earlier property‑tax relief measures.

-EWNews · 1 day ago
+EWNews · about 1 month ago

 The Bahamas will remove VAT from all food items previously taxed at 5% effective April 1 2026.
 The zero‑rate will cover unprepared groceries such as fresh produce, baby food, frozen foods, meats, staples, milk and eggs, but excludes prepared meals and restaurant food.
 The change aims to ease cost‑of‑living pressures.